cashelcomputers/basaGC/README.md

 This is my reimplementation of the [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) (AGC) and Display/Keyboard (DSKY) for Kerbal Space Program.

+This branch contains the pre-3.0 release version.
+This will often be broken.
+New features in this release are mainly moving away from using Telemachus and using either KOS or kRPC.
+Stay tuned...

 Screenshots here: http://imgur.com/a/Tj5mJ

 Prerequisites: